-Here's my guide to visiting Nero's Domus Aurea, or Golden House, in Rome.
-If you're a history or archaeology buff like me, you'll be smitten with this secret underground place.
-I think it's a must see site in Rome.
-But, because it's only open on weekends, the Golden House is still a hidden gem.
+Here’s my guide to visiting Nero’s Domus Aurea, or Golden House, in Rome.
+If you’re a history or archaeology buff like me, you’ll be smitten with this secret underground palace.

 The Golden House was once the grandest building on earth.
 It’s not your typical Roman tourist site, by any means.
 It’s an excavation in progress, one of Rome’s best archaeological sites.

-Built by Emperor Nero between 64-68 AD in the heart of imperial Rome, the sprawling property covered up to 300 acres.
+Built by Emperor Nero between 64-68 AD in the heart of imperial Rome, the sprawling pleasure palace once covered up to 300 acres.
 The facade and walls were adorned with frescos, gold leaf, glass mosaics, pearls, and marble.
 In natural light, it had a golden hue.

 Nero was born in 37 A.D.
 Thanks largely to the historian Suetonius, Nero went down in history as one of Rome’s greatest villains.
 Nero is routinely portrayed as the most decadent and sexually deviant of all Roman emperors.

-But it's unclear if this was really true or a caricature.
+But this depiction is likely a cartoonish caricature or meme, without any historical accuracy.
 Imperial Rome was a violent and decadent place, after all.
 Threats of death or usurpation were constant.
 It was common practice to vilify a deposed emperor.
 The worst stories may be sheer gossip.